b89k57w62/discourse-scheduled-bump/README.md

 # Discourse Scheduled Bump

 A Discourse plugin that automatically bumps old topics to keep your forum looking active.
-The plugin runs every hour to check for topics that haven't been updated in 24 hours and updates their bump time to 1 hour ago.
+The plugin runs every 12 hours and to check for topics that haven't been updated in 24 hours and updates their bump time to 1 hour ago.

 ## Installation